larriant/thephoenixproject.site/reclaimingutopiapoetry.md

 ## Untitled 1
 > I’m feeling quiet.
 Separate.
-> For a time.
+> For a time
-> But not unnoticed.
+> But not unnoticed
 > You are here to pick me up
 > and cast me towards the stars
 > not without coming to (still quiet, still separate).
 > Both.
 > Why not both?
 > Collapse then regrowth,
 > utopia from destruction.
 > Use stillness and quietness
 > on our own actions
 > to create with right intentions.
 > Action = manifestation.

 ## Untitled 2